 The first Russian Orthodox parish in Switzerland, created in Bern under the Imperial Decree of 12th / 24th December, 1816, was served by the following priests: from February 1817 to 1830, Priest Vasily Razumovsky; from 1830 to 1832, priest Simeon Krasnotstov; from 1832 to 1836, Priest Ioann Guliaev; from 1836 to 1838, priest John of Grazian; from 1838 to 1847, Priest Lev Kachenovsky (in 1842 elevated to the rank of Archpriest); from May 1847 to 1848, priest Vasily Polisadov.
 From 1848 to 1854, the Russian church in Bern was closed for political reasons; thhen, in November 1854, the parish was transferred to Geneva, and until September 1866 services were sent to a private house in Eaux-Vives, first led by Archpriest Arseny Sudakov and subsequently by Archpriest Athanasius Petrov.

 Since the founding of the Russian Orthodox parish in Geneva, the following priests have sustained it: from November 1854 to 1856.
 Archpriest Arseny Sudakov; from 1856 to 1883, Archpriest Athanasius Petrov; from 1883 to 1901, Archpriest Dmitry Opotsky; from 1901 to 1903, Archpriest Nikolay Apraksin; from 1903 to 1905, Archpriest Alexander Smirnopoulo; from 1905 to 1944, Archpriest Sergiy Orlov, a man who had extraordinary charisma and who performed tireless and fruitful pastoral labours during his long tenure and left a vivid memory of himself in Geneva.
 From 1950 to 1956 the rector of the church was His Grace Bishop (Bartoshevich), Bishop of Geneva, who ruled the Swiss Vicariate of Russian Orthodox Parishes (then including Bern, Zurich, Lausanne, Vevey, and some other), and Archpriest Avenir Dyakov helped him in his ministry.
 After the untimely death of Bishop Leonty, his brother, His Grace, Anthony — the first to be named Bishop of Geneva and then Archbishop of Geneva and Western Europe — became the rector of the Cathedral; Archpriest Geogiy Samkov was appointed as Ecclesiarch, and in 1974 was replaced by the Priest Pavel Tsvetkov (Archpriest since 1988).
 From 1993 to 2006, the Rector was His Grace Ambrose (Kantakuzen), Bishop of Vevey (from 2000–2003, Bishop of Geneva).
 From 2006-2017 His Grace Michael (Donskov), Bishop of Geneva and Western Europe (since 2011, Archbishop) was the Cathedral’s rector.
-Since September 2018, this position has been held by His Grace Irenei, Bishop of Richmond and Western Europe.
+Since September 2018, this position has been held by His Grace Irenei, Bishop of London and Western Europe.